 It’s way for you to check your breasts for changes, such as lumps or thickenings.
 You’ll look at and feel both breasts.
 If you notice anything unusual, tell your doctor.
 In many cases, those changes aren’t cancer, but you need to see your doctor to find out.

-If you choose to do self-breast exam, follow the steps described below:
+If you choose to do one, follow these steps:

 In the mirror:

-- Stand undressed from the waist up in front of a large mirror in a well-lit room.
+Stand undressed from the waist up in front of a large mirror in a well-lit room.
 Look at your breasts.
-Don't be alarmed if they do not look equal in size or shape.
+If they aren’t equal in size or shape, that’s OK!
 Most women's breasts aren't.
-With your arms relaxed by your sides, look for any changes in size, shape, or position, or any changes to the skin of the breasts.
-Look for any skin puckering, dimpling, sores, or discoloration.
-Inspect your nipples and look for any sores, peeling, or change in the direction of the nipples.
+With your arms relaxed by your sides, look for any changes in size, shape, or position, or any breast skin changes.
+Look for any puckering, dimpling, sores, or discoloration.

-- Next, place your hands on your hips and press down firmly to tighten the chest muscles beneath your breasts.
-Turn from side to side so you can inspect the outer part of your breasts.
+Place your hands on your hips and press down firmly to tighten the chest muscles beneath your breasts.
+Turn from side to side so you can look at the outer part of your breasts.

-- Then bend forward toward the mirror.
+Then bend forward toward the mirror.
 Roll your shoulders and elbows forward to tighten your chest muscles.
 Your breasts will fall forward.
-Look for any changes in the shape or contour of your breasts.
+Look for any changes in their shape or contour.

-- Now, clasp your hands behind your head and press your hands forward.
+Now, clasp your hands behind your head and press your hands forward.
 Again, turn from side to side to inspect your breasts' outer portions.
-Remember to inspect the border underneath your breasts.
-You may need to lift your breasts with your hand to see this area.
+Remember to look at the border underneath them.
+You may need to lift your breasts with your hand to see it.